multiversx/mx-specs/network-interaction-sdk/README.md

  - Make sure to follow the naming conventions of the language you're using, e.g. `snake_case` vs. `camelCase`.
  - In the specs, interfaces are prefixed with `I`, simply to make them stand out.
 However, in the implementing libraries, this convention does not have to be applied.
  - In `go`, the term `serialize` (whether it's part of a class name or a function name) can be replaced by `marshal`, since that is the convention.
+ - Errors should also follow the language convention - e.g. `ErrInvalidPublicKey` vs `InvalidPublicKeyError`.
+Should have the same error message in all implementing libraries, though.